swpecht/swpecht.github.io/docs/_posts/2023-09-15-disk-backed-kv.md

 ---
 layout: post
-title:  "Finding a disk-backed key-value store for a euchre bot"
+title:  "Building a disk-backed key-value store for a euchre bot"
 categories: project-log
 ---